Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 Error text should only be shown after the interaction with the field.
 When the user leaves the field the validation should appear before the user clicks on the confirm action button.

-Some instances will require the inline validation to occur
+Some instances will require the in-line validation to occur

 [provide example of error text on an input]

-When using inline validation the field that contains an error should be highlighted using our error state color for nVision (See [Color](#Colors) section for details on color states).
+When using in-line validation the field that contains an error should be highlighted using our error state color for nVision (See [Colors](#colors) section for details on color states).

 The error text should have contrast with its background.
 The text should be legible and readable.